 What Does Antimicrobial Mean?
 Agents, Resistance, and Products, Explained

-Antimicrobial and antibacterial agents are used in all sorts of products to kill fungi and bacteria.
+Antimicrobial agents are used in all sorts of products to kill fungi and bacteria.
 Unlike antibiotics, which are medications designed to kill bacteria within the body, antimicrobial copper and silver can do so outside of the body.
-Keep in mind that antimicrobial products may kill bacteria and fungi—whereas antibacterial soap, body wash and other products only kill bacteria.
+Keep in mind that antimicrobial products may kill bacteria and fungi—whereas soap, body wash and other products only kill bacteria.

-There is also the issue of antibacterial resistance: due to the use of antibiotics and other products.
+There is also the issue of antimicrobial resistance: due to the use of antibiotics and other products.
 In other words, people and product engineers (like us) are increasingly looking to natural alternatives to kill everyday germs.

 Here are a few of the main questions, answered in this article: